Why Is My Computer Taking So Long To Restart [Easy Ways To Solve It]

 Background Processes

 Why is my computer taking so long to restart?
-First, check to see if any processes prevent Windows from effectively shutting down or starting up.
+First, check if any processes prevent Windows from effectively shutting down or starting up.

 1. To find them, open Event Manager, and on the left side, choose Applications and Services Logs.
 Then, select the Microsoft folder.
 Please scroll down to Diagnostics-Performance in the Windows menu after expanding it. event manager